-The majority of UK full-time students are funded by the ‘Student Finance’ system which provides assistance with paying tuition fees and a Maintenance Loan for living costs; alongside grants for students with dependants - outlined below – and extra support for Disabled Students.
+The majority of UK full-time undergraduate students are funded by the ‘Student Finance’ system which provides assistance with paying tuition fees and a Maintenance Loan for living costs; alongside grants for students with dependants - outlined below – and extra support for Disabled Students.

 Scottish students are funded through SAAS.

 New undergraduates in 2022 will need to apply to their national Student Finance office.
 There are separate offices depending on whether you live in England, Scotland, Wales, or Northern Ireland.
 Details are available at www.gov.uk/student-finance where you can also apply online (or download the application form 'PN1' if you prefer to apply on paper).
 You should apply early – around March 2022 is the earliest for September starters – in order to be sure that you receive your funding at the start of the academic year.

 In order to be generally eligible for Student Finance funding you need to:

 - have ‘settled status’ in the UK*; and

 - have been ‘ordinarily resident’ in the UK for 3 years before the start of the course*; and

 - be ordinarily resident in the UK at the start of the course